Limited functionality available

 In recent years, many mining companies have begun their digital journeys towards intelligent operations.
 Deloitte’s Tracking the trends 2020 report explored the following action points for mining companies to optimize their digital journeys and unlock sustainable value:

-The future of work in mining is not only about introducing new technologies but also about considering what role these technologies will play and what work will look like in a new Organisation that imbibes these new technologies.
+The future of work in mining is not only about introducing new technologies but also about considering what role these technologies will play and what work will look like in a new organization that imbibes these new technologies.
 To help guide us in these uncharted territories, it is important to keep the end state in mind: “What outcomes drive value for the business?”
-These key business drivers can help tailor and redesign the Organisation to ensure that technology and Organisational change empower this future Organisation, rather than debilitate it.
+These key business drivers can help tailor and redesign the organization to ensure that technology and organizational change empower this future organization, rather than debilitate it.